Tensor rank and entanglement of pure quantum states: Nuclear rank of a tensor

 \subsection{Geometric measure of entanglement and spectral norm}

 Denote the space of all product states in $\C^{\n}$ by

-For any multipartite state $|\psi\rangle$ represented by a tensor $\cT\in\C^{\n}$ normalized by a fixed Hilbert-Schmidt norm, $||\cT||_2=1$, its entanglement can be characterized by the Fubini-Study distance of $|\psi\rangle$ to the set of product states \cite{ZB02,WG03}.
-This quantity can be related to the \emph{spectral} norm of $\cT$
+For any multipartite state $|\psi\rangle$ represented by a tensor $\cT\in\C^{\n}$ normalized by a fixed Hilbert--Schmidt norm, $||\cT||_2=1$, its entanglement can be characterized by the Fubini--Study distance of $|\psi\rangle$ to the set of product states \cite{ZB02,WG03}.
+This quantity can be related to the \emph{spectral norm} of $\cT$,

-In analogy to the bipartite case, corresponding to matrices, one defines the geometric measure of entanglement of the state $\cT$ by $\sqrt{2(1-\|\cT\|_{\infty})}$ which corresponds to the minimal Hilbert-Schmidt distance between the projector $\rho_{\psi} =|\psi\rangle \langle \psi|$ and the projector on a separable state -- see Section \ref{subsec:entangle}.
+In analogy to the bipartite case, corresponding to matrices, one defines the geometric measure of entanglement of the state $\cT$ by $\sqrt{2(1-\|\cT\|_{\infty})}$ which corresponds to the minimal Hilbert--Schmidt distance between the projector $\rho_{\psi} =|\psi\rangle \langle \psi|$ and the projector on a separable state -- see Section \ref{subsec:entangle}.